andreLacra/Sen-FoodEx/README.md

 # Sen-FoodEx
-A website for family food business
+A website for client's food business